 This is an important psychological factor that ensures that the staff member understands who the training is coming from and that it is an essential part of their work responsibilities.
 Loading and delivering training through a process and look that is always identifiable by staff as being prepared and delivered by their employer will bring a feeling of consistency to the minds of staff members.
 This will help engage them and promote their desire to complete relevant training materials as required.

 In today’s work environments, we tend to no longer buy bulk hardware across the entire workforce.
 Instead, multiple versions of computers, laptops, tablets and phones are incorporated into the business.
-This means we need the training to be deliverable across all devices via the one platform.
-Having a system that has a responsive user interface delivered using the latest HTML5 standards means all personnel can now access their training no matter what devices they have at their disposal.
-Not having this flexibility to deliver training in this way could mean large parts of your workforce fall behind in their learning pathway.
+Therefore, this means we need the training to be deliverable across all devices via the one platform.
+For instance, having a system that has a responsive user interface delivered using the latest HTML5 standards means all personnel can now access their training no matter what devices they have at their disposal.
+Overall, not having this flexibility to deliver training in this way could mean large parts of your workforce fall behind in their learning pathway.

-To see how dita Solutions can start your business on the pathway to a better eLearning experience for your staff.
-Book a live demo.
+In conclusion, to see how dita Solutions can start your business on the pathway to a better eLearning experience for your staff.
+Therefore, you can book a live demo below.